 01.03.2019 to 30.06.2019

-For the first time, the Staatliche Museen zu Berlin and the National Gallery, London are presenting the intricately related work of the artists Andrea Mantegna (ca. 1431-1506) and Giovanni Bellini (ca. 1435-1516).
-With around 100 works, this will be the first full-scale exhibition to present the work of these two masters of the Italian Renaissance side by side.
+Beginning on 1 March 2019, the Gemäldegalerie is presenting an extensive exhibition on the intricately related work of Andrea Mantegna (ca. 1431–1506) and Giovanni Bellini (ca. 1435–1516).
+With around 100 works, this cooperation between the Staatliche Museen zu Berlin and the National Gallery London will present the work of these two masters of the Italian Renaissance side by side for the first time.
+The exhibition catalogue has already been published.
+Tickets and group tours can now be booked.

-The collections of the National Gallery and the Gemäldegalerie boast an extraordinary range of high-quality works by Mantegna and Bellini.
-The collections include masterpieces from all creative phases of these two extraordinary artists.
-Additionally, the Kupferstichkabinett and the British Museum house rich collections of works on paper by Mantegna and Bellini, by their family members, and by their protégés.
-Around this nucleus, the exhibition gathers together a number of outstanding loans.
-This allows the differences and similarities in the work of these two major artists of the Renaissance to be teased out in an exemplary fashion.
+The collections of the Gemäldegalerie and the National Gallery boast an extraordinary range of high-quality works by Mantegna and Bellini.
+The collections include masterpieces from all creative phases of these two remarkable artists.
+Additionally, the Kupferstichkabinett and the British Museum house outstanding collections of works on paper by Mantegna and Bellini, by their family members, and by their protégés.
+Particularly in their immediacy and spontaneity, these drawings emphasise the artistic proximity of Andrea Mantegna and Giovanni Bellini.
+Around this nucleus, the exhibition also gathers together a number of outstanding loans.
+This allows the differences and similarities in the work of these major artists of the Renaissance to be teased out in an exemplary fashion.
 These unexpected connections and breathtaking juxtapositions make up the unique attraction of this exhibition.

-A special exhibition of the Staatliche Museen zu Berlin and the National Gallery, Londond in cooperation with the British Museum.
-Federal President Frank-Walter Steinmeier serves as patron of this exhibition, which is generously sponsored by Kaiser Friedrich Museumsverein.
+An exhibition of the Staatliche Museen zu Berlin and the National Gallery, London in cooperation with the British Museum.
+The exhibition is under the patronage of Federal President Frank-Walter Steinmeier and is sponsored by the Kaiser Friedrich Museumsverein and the Sparkasse-Finanzgruppe.

 U-Bahn U2 (Potsdamer Platz)